static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

       topic: >-
         Design your research: Skills and methodologies in IR (with Valerio Vignoli and Matteo Casiraghi)
-    - lectures:
-        - course: Politics and energy in the enlarged Mediterranean region
-          title: >-
-            The energy dependence relationship between the two shores of the Mediterranean
-          university: Italian Institute for International Political Studies (ISPI)
-          year: '2020'
-        - course: Politics and energy in the enlarged Mediterranean region
-          title: The gas quest in the Eastern Mediterranean
-          university: Italian Institute for International Political Studies (ISPI)
-          year: '2020'
-        - course: Politics and energy in the enlarged Mediterranean region
-          title: Geopolitics of oil and gas pipelines
-          university: Italian Institute for International Political Studies (ISPI)
-          year: '2020'
-      topic: Politics and energy in the enlarged Mediterranean region
 guestLectures:
   teachingType: Guest Lectures
   teachings: